-The number of businesses using direct mail marketing now compared to 10 to 15 years ago is staggeringly higher.
+The number of businesses using direct mail marketing to increase sales now compared to 10 to 15 years ago is staggeringly higher.

-We are noticing that after the temporary dip we saw last year in 2009, now there are more and more business owners and marketing managers who understand and appreciate the effectiveness of direct mail marketing.
+We are noticing that after the temporary dip, now there are more and more business owners and marketing managers who understand and appreciate the effectiveness of direct mail marketing.

 I’ll be the first to admit that while it used to be exciting for a consumer to receive a direct marketing piece in the mail, and they were not only looked at but actually read, nowadays you have to work a little harder to really catch your prospects’ attention.